[Paper] Authenticated Workflows: A Systems Approach to Protecting Agentic AI

 Key Contributions

-• Authenticated workflow model that secures the four critical boundaries of an AI agent: prompts, tools, data, and execution context.
+• Authenticated workflow model – Secures the four critical boundaries of an AI agent: prompts, tools, data, and execution context.

-• Cryptographic attestation for every boundary crossing, turning “intent” checks into provable statements that can be verified at runtime.
+• Cryptographic attestation for every boundary crossing – Turns “intent” checks into provable statements that can be verified at runtime.

-• A universal security runtime that plugs into nine popular LLM‑oriented frameworks (MCP, A2A, OpenAI, Claude, LangChain, CrewAI, AutoGen, LlamaIndex, Haystack) via thin adapters—no changes to the underlying protocols are required.
+• Universal security runtime – Plug‑in for nine popular LLM‑oriented frameworks (MCP, A2A, OpenAI, Claude, LangChain, CrewAI, AutoGen, LlamaIndex, Haystack) via thin adapters; no changes to the underlying protocols are required.

 Methodology

-• Context boundary (runtime metadata such as user role, session ID)
+• Context boundary – runtime metadata such as user role or session ID.

-3. Cryptographic Attestation – Every request that crosses a boundary is wrapped in a signed token that includes:
+3. Cryptographic Attestation – Every request that crosses a boundary is wrapped in a signed token containing:

-• The policy hash (ensuring the token was generated under the current policy set)
+• Policy hash – ensures the token was generated under the current policy set.

-The runtime verifies the signature before allowing the operation.
-If verification fails, the request is rejected outright.
+The runtime verifies the signature before allowing the operation; a failed verification results in an outright rejection.

 4. Runtime Integration – Thin adapters are built for each target framework.
 The adapters intercept calls (e.g., langchain.run(), openai.ChatCompletion.create()) and inject the attestation logic without altering the framework’s public API.